Inside the Project

 Take this virtual tour to explore the work going on inside Fair Lane, Home of Clara & Henry Ford.
 Just click inside a room to get an up close look and learn about some of the projects going on inside.

-Work has already begun to bring back Fair Lane to the look and feel of 1919, the time when the Fords had started to settle in to their new home.
+Our team of artisans, conservators, historians and craftspeople are working to bring Fair Lane back to the look and feel of 1919, the time when the Fords had started to settle in to their new home.

 We had to tackle some major structural and system repairs before interior work could start, including shoring up the riverbank, addressing foundational damage, fixing stonework and repairing leaky flat-tiled roofs.

-Now, our attention can turn to inside Fair Lane.
-Our team of artisans and conservators will restore existing finishes and recreate the furnishings, textiles and objects that adorned the rooms when Henry and Clara lived there.
-At the same time, we are developing experiences and programs to bring the public back to Fair Lane.
+Now, our attention has turned to inside Fair Lane.
+Our team is restoring existing finishes and recreate the furnishings, textiles and objects that adorned the rooms when Henry and Clara lived there.

 With the help of Merry Go Round Glass, Fair Lane is finding ways to bring historic windows back to their original splendor using modern techniques and old-fashioned wisdom.